koffee/pot/lib/csv.coffee.md

     lines = require('./lines').lines
     the   = require('./the')

+`csv` does not store data.
+Rather, it parses lines of comma-seperated values and thows each line, one at a time, at `@action`.

     class csv
       constructor: (file, action) ->
         [ @_useful, @cache ] = [ [],[] ]